Is LPBW’s Amy Roloff’s Family Thanksgiving Photo Evidence That Jacob Has Proposed To Girlfriend Isabel Rock?

-Amy Roloff’s Thanksgiving family photo possibly hints that son Jacob Roloff may have either popped the question to his girlfriend, Isabel Rock, or is preparing to put a ring on it.
+Amy Roloff’s Thanksgiving family photo possibly hinted that son Jacob Roloff may have either popped the question to his girlfriend, Isabel Rock, or is preparing to put a ring on it.

-As The Hollywood Gossip reports, sharp-eyed fans have pored over Amy’s Thanksgiving photos that she posted on Instagram, looking for clues about goings-on in the family’s life in the photos and in the comments and captions.
+As the Hollywood Gossip reported, sharp-eyed fans have pored over Amy’s Thanksgiving photos that she posted on Instagram, looking for clues about goings-on in the family’s life in the photos and in the comments and captions.
 And they believe they’ve found some clues about Jacob’s relationship status in there.

 At this point it bears noting that armchair social media investigation has become something of a hobby among fans – and haters – of popular reality TV shows.
 Carefully checking every pixel for a new or missing photograph on the wall; looking at every garment that hangs over a woman’s abdomen for potential signs of pregnancy; parsing the words posted by the family members for clues or hidden meanings; all of these things are done to dig up “evidence” for new and exciting things supposedly happening in these reality TV families.